pokusio/le-defi/README.md

 The conditions for a proof to be accepted :
 * Only one, for the time being, the proof should consist of an entirely automated installation process (no interactivity, or almost none)
 * You must provide complete source code, and fully automated process for building from source all binaries.
+* The entire blockchain must not lose any feature, at all, I f I run it on a compeltely private infrastructure, all completely disconnected from the public internet.
 * There is only one specific technology, that I will not accept as a proved blockchain :
   * I will talk about that technology,
   * I will prove that I knew about that technology before opening this repo